← Back to Articles

 What makes someone a tax resident in Bulgaria?

-There are two routes.
-The straightforward one is spending more than 183 days in Bulgaria in a calendar year.
-The more nuanced one is demonstrating that your "centre of vital interests" is here — meaning your business, property, family ties, and economic life are anchored in Bulgaria.
-Either one qualifies you.
+Common Bulgarian domestic-law routes include spending more than 183 days in Bulgaria in a 12-month period and having your centre of vital interests here — meaning your business, property, family ties, and economic life are anchored in Bulgaria.
+Treaty tie-breaker rules may still be needed if another country also treats you as resident.

 Does relocating here automatically end my tax residency back home?